MackHartley/RoundedProgressBar/README.md

 getProgressPercentage(): Double

-setProgressDrawableColor(@ColorInt newColor: Int) // Sets the color of the 'progress' part of the progress bar setBackgroundDrawableColor(@ColorInt newColor: Int) // Sets the color of the progress bar background setProgressTextColor(@ColorInt newColor: Int) // Sets text color for when it is drawn over the progress part of progress bar setBackgroundTextColor(@ColorInt newColor: Int) // Sets text color for when it is drawn over the progress bar background
+setProgressDrawableColor(@ColorInt newColor: Int) // Sets the color of the 'progress' part of the progress bar setBackgroundDrawableColor(@ColorInt newColor: Int) // Sets the color of the 'background' part of the progress bar setProgressTextColor(@ColorInt newColor: Int) // Sets text color for when it is drawn over the progress part of progress bar setBackgroundTextColor(@ColorInt newColor: Int) // Sets text color for when it is drawn over the background part of progress bar

 setCornerRadius(
     topLeftRadius: Float,